-The cases thus far present co-channel interference with TDWR, and are the result of user tampering, sometimes enabled by an overly flexible configuration capability that the FCC has since declared off limits.
+In sum, the cases thus far present co-channel interference with TDWR, and are the result of user-generated issues, sometimes enabled by an overly flexible configuration capability that the FCC has since declared off limits.
 Moreover, we believe the FCC’s decision to apply Section 15.407, as revised, to the U-NII-3 band is relevant, especially since the new rules would address the high gain system issues seen in some of the enforcement cases.
 In view of the other changes that the FCC is making to guard against TDWR interference the FCC should not impose new regulation unless there is clear evidence that the cost outweighs the benefit, especially given how critical 802.11 equipment is for deploying broadband.

 The Notice also raises questions about another alternative or supplemental technique to protect TDWRs, to ensure that U-NII devices are transmitting at least 30 MHz removed from a nearby TDWR.
 The text notes it is possible for the U-NII device to transmit on the same frequency as the radar when the radar signal falls within the 20 percent of occupied bandwidth that does not require sensing.
 The Notice asks if the FCC should require sensing over 100% of bandwidth.
 IEEE 802.11 disagrees that this should be required.
 Not only is there no real world example of this situation existing, sensing over 100% of bandwidth is burdensome.
 802.11 devices operating pursuant to the rules they were certified under are not causing a problem, and should not be burdened with further regulation without real world examples of issues.